 A real or functional exercise would be one that enables you to do the following with ease and without putting your back out…

 Bending down to the floor repeatedly as you tidy toys or pick up discarded laundry.
 Lunging forward to grab a toddler about to run across the road, or reaching down and forward to wipe his nose before he runs away.
 Picking up a baby from the floor or awkwardly from inside a cot or out of car.
 Heaving that sleeping infant, strapped into his car seat, out of a car, closing the car door with one foot whilst gabbing your bag with the other and running through the rain into the house finding your keys.
 Twisting around in the car to reprimand or calm bored travelling children.

 These movements, fellow mum, you will be very familiar with!
 You do them every day.
 A truly effective, fat burning mummy tummy workout is one that also makes you fit for purpose.
 Fit and strong to perform the *functions* that you do.

 The postpartum exercises you need are body-weight, resistance exercises, that work not only the large muscle groups of your upper and lower body, but also the stabilising abdominal muscles of your core.
 You’ll find them all over this blog: lunges, push ups, squats and rows.
 Movements that make you strong and keep you injury free, that mean you can lift, push, pull, twist and carry with ease… and the added bonus is that if you do them right, you burn lots of calories and you lose that baby weight fast.

 Multitasking.
 We’re good at that!
 So don’t waste your time in the gym – make your body work like its supposed to Use your body as a complete system, rather than as a sum of its parts.

-If the above sounds complicated, take some tips from the MuTu System free videos or sign up for the complete download of 12 week video coaching – I’ve done all the thinking for you – you just have to find 15 minutes and move
+If the above sounds complicated, head for the MuTu System 12 Week Program – I’ve done all the thinking for you – you just have to find 15 minutes and move :)